jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d2b.md

 date=  2020-01-19
 image=  "/covers/wn.jpg"
-description=  "The consumption of those metals in manufactures is much more rapid and sensible though it may be less than this gradual consumption in coin and plate" linkb=  "/research/smith/wealth-of-nations/book-1/chapter-10b" linkbtext=  "Chapter 10 Part 2a" linkf=  "/research/smith/wealth-of-nations/book-2" linkftext=  "Chapter 10 Part 2b"
+description=  "The consumption of those metals in manufactures is much more rapid and sensible though it may be less than this gradual consumption in coin and plate" linkb=  "/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d2b" linkbtext=  "Chapter 11 Part 2a" linkf=  "/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d3a" linkftext=  "Chapter 11 Part 3b" icon=  "/icons/smith.png"
-# heading=  Chapter 11 Digression 2b
-icon=  "/icons/smith.png"
-# linkbook=  https= //play.google.com/store/books/details/Juan_Dalisay_Jr_The_Simple_Wealth_of_Nations_by_Ad?id=BjnPDwAAQBAJ
-# linkbooktext=  Support Superphysics by buying the ebook
 +++

 {{< s v="169" >}} The continual consumption of the precious metals is very sensible:
 - in coin by wearing